hexagonix/build/README.en.md

 sudo ./configure.sh
 ```

 After execution, you are ready to build the system.
 For that, you must use the `hx` tool, present in the system directory and which was also copied to `/usr/bin`.
-To generate an image of Hexagonix and Andromeda, use:
+To generate an image of Hexagonix, use:

 ```
-hx -i hx  # Generate a Hexagonix image
+sudo hx -i hx  # Generate a Hexagonix image
 ```

 ## Execution and tests